Zhou-Yang/macrocycle/README.md

 # macrocycle

-(1) functions for calculating macrocycle properties
+- functions for calculating macrocycle properties
+- functions for linking fragments